It is an old story.

 When there are large changes in your life or schedule, and you find yourself in a dog vengeance poop situation, it is not because of vengeance but likely a result of anxiety.

-Dogs may get anxious when left alone, when confined, or during thunderstorms and fireworks displays.
+Dogs may get anxious when left alone, confined, during thunderstorms, fireworks displays, and more.
 We consider common dog anxiety problems and how to best deal with an anxious dog.